 Did you know there are two groups of bats, microbats and megabats and they have their own characteristics?

-It also includes more activities for labeling, vocabulary, writing with interactive notebook pieces and puzzles.
+It also includes more activities for labeling, vocabulary, and writing with interactive notebook pieces and puzzles.